Cryptolens/docs/examples/key-generation.md

 This article describes the way you can generate keys by a simple web request through another website or an application.

 > The goal is to automate software distribution by allowing your customers to receive valid license keys upon successful payments.

-## Enabling Key Generation

-1. First, log in to your account so that you can access you security page: https://app.cryptolens.io/User/Security.
-2. Press Allow external key generation.
-3. (later) Copy the Private Key.

-Once this feature is activated (step 2), any request that is in the correct format with the private key (step 3) will be able to generate one key in a given product, if the  product is set to Is Public.

 ## Generating a Key